 - Mix all the dough ingredients in a food processor for a few minutes until the dough turns into a ball.
 If you don't have a food processor, you can mix by hand with a fork.

-- Place a round piece of parchment paper in a well-greased springform pan—about 10 inches in diameter—to make it easier to remove the pie when it's done.
+- Place a round piece of parchment paper in a well-greased springform pan — 9-10 inches in diameter — to make it easier to remove the pie when it's done.
 (You can also use a deep-dish pie pan.)
 Spread the dough in the pan and up along the sides.
 Use a spatula or well-greased fingers.

 - Pre-bake the crust for 10-15 minutes.
 Take it out of the oven and place the meat in the crust.
 Mix cottage cheese and shredded cheese together, and layer on top of the pie.

 - Bake for 30-40 minutes on lower rack or until the pie has turned a golden color.